espressif/esp-serial-flasher/examples/esp32_usb_cdc_acm_example/README.md

 * An USB OTG adapter for the host board
 * One or two USB cables for power supply and programming.

-> **Note:** The USB connector on most ESP32-S3 and ESP32-S2 boards cannot supply power to the target, so a separate power connection is required
+> **Note:** The USB connector on most of the ESP32-S3 and ESP32-S2 boards cannot supply power to the target, so a separate power connection is required.

 ## Building and flashing